geki-yaba/ayatana-indicator-updatenotifier/README.md

 #### ayatana-indicator-updatenotifier: A simple system packages update checker.

 The python module will show an Ayatana Indicator and notification pop-up when updates are available.
-Set this script to run on session startup, and it will check for updates every hour by default.
+By default, it will be started with autostart and checks for updates every hour.

-The icon and text to display in notification pop-up and the update check interval is configurable in the python module.
+The fallback icon and text to display in notification pop-up and the update check interval is configurable in the python module.

 This is intended for desktop environments like XFCE or MATE that don't have a native PackageKit update watcher.
+___
+The _ayatana-indicator-updatenotifier.desktop_ file is installed to _/etc/xdg/autostart_.
+Remove it, if it should not be started automatically.
 ___
 Use the distribution-specific cron jobs from package _cron-apt_ or _apticron_ or something like these hand-crafted ones: